Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 - Following convoluted multi-step guides from Reddit threads.
 - Even installing Linux, only to find the problem persists.

 If none of that worked, it's because the issue isn't with the operating system or a driver.
-The problem is far deeper, embedded in the machine's firmware, the BIOS.
+The problem is far deeper, embedded in the machine's firmware, the UEFI.

 ## Initial Symptoms and Measurement